 I had the chance to review Pure Dirt Tours in Rotorua, and having never ridden anything except a moped, I jumped at the chance!

 As you arrive there is a Portakabin that doubles as the office, then what looked like a cleaning/storing shed next to it full of dirt bikes.
 I arrived in the afternoon and it was very quiet around, despite being close to the main road.
 I met the owner Merv and his employee Matt.
 Matt explained what the biking would entail, and he asked questions about my abilities.
 I struggle with balance on a bicycle so was a little nervous!
 Continue reading “Pure Dirt Tours Review”

-We had heard good things, about beachgoers digging holes and the hole then filling with really hot water so that they have their very own jacuzzi on the beach.
+I had heard good things, about beachgoers digging holes and the hole then filling with really hot water so that they have their very own jacuzzi on the beach.
 It has something to do with geothermal springs under the surface heating the water.
 When my parents visited in January they said that the water was too hot and they had to use seawater to cool it down.
-That’s saying something, because my Dad doesn’t bother with the cold tap when having a shower.
-We wanted to find out for ourselves how hot is was.
+That’s saying something, because my Dad doesn’t bother with the cold tap when having a bath.
+I wanted to find out for myself how hot is was.

 Nothing processed, nothing cooked.
 Fruit, nuts, vegetables and legumes, whatever the hell they are.
 That means no beer.
 This is not going to end well.

 My parents and I travelled up to the beach resort of Paihia, Bay of Islands for the last weekend in January.
 They had just flown in from Christchurch after spending 4 nights at Arrowsmith Lodge, which is a totally isolated private lodging, complete with its very own private lake.
 How posh.